Catterio/xtmp-casualtiesunknown-fallback-fonts/README.md

 Retro Gaming Plus.ttf is a direct extension of Retro Gaming.ttf, which was provided to the public without a license.
 Following that, no license is required for Retro Gaming Plus.ttf as well.

-I-pixel-u Plus.ttf was made independently from I-pixel-u.ttf, which was legally attached to a [FontStruct License](https://fontstruct.com/faq/5/licensing_legal_questions/an_overview_of_licensing) [(See original publication of I pixel u here)](https://fontstruct.com/fontstructions/show/1146323/i_pixel_u).
+I-pixel-u Plus.ttf was created independently from I-pixel-u.ttf, which is legally attached to a [FontStruct License](https://fontstruct.com/faq/5/licensing_legal_questions/an_overview_of_licensing) [(See original publication of I pixel u here)](https://fontstruct.com/fontstructions/show/1146323/i_pixel_u).
 I-pixel-u Plus.ttf, however, is made available to the public without license, essentially meaning public domain.

 No attribution is required whatsoever if you wish to use these fonts for your projects and there are no licenses attached to them.